zuleikarg/DeliBot_Real/README.md

 export DELIBOT_PATH=<path_of_folder>
 ```

-In addition, it is important that you follow the steps below in each terminal before executing the rest of the scripts:
+In addition, it is important that you follow the steps below in each terminal, __in your computer__, before executing the rest of the scripts:
 ```sh
 conda activate <environment_name>
 cd <path_to_DeliBot_folder>